Platform Engineer Activity: Update the Component Template

 Edit the Template in Argo CD

-4. Use the Commit changes button to commit the new annotation.
+5. Use the Commit changes button to commit the new annotation.

 The annotation value will be automatically generated, similar to the Argo CD label, using the values provided by developers when they use the Template.

-Refresh the Quarkus Service template on Red Hat Developer Hub
+Refresh the Quarkus Service Template on Red Hat Developer Hub

 Return to your Red Hat Developer Hub instance to view the quarkus-web-template after committing the change.
 Use the Schedule entity refresh button to pull this change from Git to Red Hat Developer Hub for your Quarkus application.